Pusher (1996 film): Development

-The movie began as a five-minute "short" that Winding Refn had made as an application to a Danish film school.
+The film began as a five-minute "short" that Refn had made as an application to a Danish film school.
 Refn turned down the offer he subsequently received, instead deciding to transform Pusher into a feature-length independent film utilizing a nominal amount of funding that he had managed to acquire.

 Refn partnered with film student Jens Dahl to write the film's screenplay.
 His goal was to tell the story of a man under pressure, without glamorizing the lifestyle of a drug dealer.
 Refn organized the plot's events according to the days of the week in his notes and this was subsequently established in the final product.
 Refn's major inspirations for the film were The Battle of Algiers, Cannibal Holocaust, The French Connection, The Killing of a Chinese Bookie and Mean Streets.